Sid31/datalab-ai/README.md

 # Synthetic Data Manager

-A secure synthetic data management platform built on the Internet Computer Protocol (ICP) using vetKeys cryptography for privacy-preserving data operations.
+A secure synthetic data management platform built on the Internet Computer Protocol (ICP) with encrypted storage for privacy-preserving data operations.

-## Overview
+## What This Does

-This platform provides a decentralized solution for managing synthetic datasets with enterprise-grade security and privacy controls.
-Key features include:
+This platform allows you to securely upload, store, and manage CSV datasets with complete privacy and decentralization.
+Built on ICP's blockchain infrastructure, it provides:

-- **Secure Data Upload**: CSV file upload with client-side encryption
+- **🔒 Secure CSV Upload**: Upload any CSV file with automatic encryption and storage
-- **Privacy-First Architecture**: vetKeys threshold cryptography for data protection
+- **📊 Dataset Management**: Browse, view, and manage your uploaded datasets
-- **Sample Dataset Library**: Pre-configured synthetic datasets for testing and development
+- **🎯 Sample Data Library**: Pre-loaded synthetic datasets for immediate testing
-- **Access Control**: Principal-based authentication via Internet Identity
-- **Data Masking**: Built-in privacy controls for sensitive synthetic data
+- **🔐 Privacy-First**: All data encrypted and stored on decentralized ICP canisters
+- **🌐 Internet Identity**: Secure authentication without passwords or emails
+- **💾 Persistent Storage**: Data survives canister upgrades using stable memory

+## Key Features

+- **Drag & Drop Upload**: Simple CSV file upload interface
+- **Large File Support**: Handles datasets up to 1M characters (thousands of rows)
+- **Real-time Preview**: See dataset structure and row counts before upload
+- **Encrypted Storage**: All data encrypted before storage on ICP blockchain
+- **Principal-based Access**: Only you can access your uploaded datasets
+- **Sample Datasets**: Test with pre-loaded employee, financial, and IoT data

 ## Architecture